nathanlane/industrialpolicyclass/README.md

 - Mitrunen, M. (2019).
 War Reparations, Structural Change, and Intergenerational Mobility.
 - Levitt, S. D., List, J. A., &amp; Syverson, C. (2013).
 Toward an Understanding of Learning by Doing: Evidence from an Automobile Assembly Plant.
 Journal of Political Economy, 121(4), 643–681. https://doi.org/10.1086/671137
 - Hanlon, W. (2018).
 Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.
+- Also see Bartik versus Neumark:  Bartik, T. J. (2020).
+SMART PLACE-BASED POLICIES CAN IMPROVE LOCAL LABOR MARKETS.
+Journal of Policy Analysis and Management, 39(3), 844–851. https://doi.org/https://doi.org/10.1002/pam.22224
+- Neumark, D. (2020).
+WHAT PLACES SHOULD WE TARGET, AND HOW?
+Journal of Policy Analysis and Management, 39(3). https://doi.org/10.1002/pam.22227

 _Further Readings._